tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-0.md

 ## I. Overview
 This series of tutorials will get you started in creating web applications, which are *client-server* applications in which the client code runs in a web browser.

 ## II.
+Prerequisite knowledge
+- The HTML/CSS which we covered in this class
+- CSS selectors (in particular the CSS3 selectors) will come in handy
+- Fundamental programming concepts that you gleaned from the (at least) 2 programming classes you have taken prior to this course.

+## II.
 The Tutorials
 1. [Introduction to Web Applications](https://github.com/tonethar/IGME-230-GDD-2017-Fall/blob/master/notes/web-apps-1.md):
     1. what is a web app?
     1. what components of the web browser can I program?
     1. what are web standards?
 1. [Introduction to JavaScript](https://github.com/tonethar/IGME-230-GDD-2017-Fall/blob/master/notes/web-apps-2.md)
+    1. a brief history of JavaScript
+    1. variables, constants, and types
+    1. running code in the JavaScript console
+    1. viewing error messages in the JavaScript console
+    1. common built-in JavaScript objects
 1. [Introduction to the Web Browser DOM](https://github.com/tonethar/IGME-230-GDD-2017-Fall/blob/master/notes/web-apps-3.md)
+    1.
 1. [More Web Browser DOM Methods](https://github.com/tonethar/IGME-230-GDD-2017-Fall/blob/master/notes/web-apps-4.md)
 1. JavaScript Functions
 1. JavaScript Events